john-azzaro/-Object-Oriented-Programming-from-the-Beginning/README.md

   };
 ```

-### Dot-notation is used to access members of an object
+### Dot-notation is used to access members of an object.
 **To access the members of an object, use dot-notation,** which simply means you chain the property to the object name.
 ```JavaScript
   car.make                                       // honda